polkadot-fellows/RFCs/text/0001-agile-coretime.md

 Regions may be assigned to a core.

-A `assign(region: RegionId, target: ParaId, finality: Finality)` dispatchable shall have the effect of placing an item in the workplan corresponding to the region's properties and assigned to the `target` task.
+A `assign(region: RegionId, target: TaskId, finality: Finality)` dispatchable shall have the effect of placing an item in the workplan corresponding to the region's properties and assigned to the `target` task.

 If the region's end has already passed (taking into account any advance notice requirements) then this operation is a no-op.
 If the region's begining has already passed, then it is effectively altered to become the next schedulable timeslice.